-Do you realize that Mother Earth comprises 85% crystal?
+Are you aware that Mother Earth comprises 85% crystal?
 How’s that for magnitude?
 But, to talk about crystal science, we must begin with the crust of the earth.
 Interestingly, the crust of the earth is mostly silicon and oxygen, in combination with six other elements.
 Those elements are as follows:

 Crystal Science & Mother Earth’s Natural Recycling

 Crystal science also includes reference to Mother Earth’s inherent ability to recycle – naturally.
 A demonstration of this is when limestone changes to crystals.
-Of course, it has to be the right conditions that include a variety of ingredients forming together under terrific pressure.
-The specifications of the production of these spectacular gems include just the right temperature, pressure, and space.
+Of course, it must be the right conditions that include a variety of ingredients forming together under terrific pressure.

-Even with a vast abundance of minerals in the earth, for specific technical projects, scientists must produce replicas of what nature offers in order to meet the specifications of their project.
-But, this is no easy feat even with our modern technological advances.
+Even with a vast abundance of minerals on the earth, for specific technical projects, scientists must produce replicas of what nature offers to meet the specifications of their project.
+But this is no easy feat even with our modern technological advances.

-The most precious variety of crystals derive from molten rock, or magma.
+The science of crystals is very complicated.
+However, I will simplify it.
+The most precious variety of crystals is derived from molten rock or magma.
 Of course, magma comes from the intense heat melting rocks in the earth’s core in the upper mantle.
 When this soup of atoms cools, it solidifies and forms the symmetrical three-dimensional crystals that sparkle to our delight.

 The amorphous material or rock comprising of tiny crystals form when magma reaches the surface of the earth and cools very quickly.
 You will most commonly find these rocks in the form of basalt.
 However, magma that stays underground solidifies at a slower rate and produces coarse-grain rocks such as quartz, feldspar, and mica – all ingredients of granite.